Bowes Museum, Newgate

 10am- 5pm every day of the year except for Christmas Day, Boxing Day and New Years Day.

 Located in the town of Barnard Castle, south west County Durham, close to A66.
-Rail: Darlington (18 miles).
+Rail: Darlington (18 miles), Bishop Auckland (14miles).
 Bus: Arriva 75 and 76 (Barnard Castle - Darlington).